Orthogonal-by-construction augmentation of physics-based input-output models: Identification examples

-After the noiseless scenario, the value of $\sigma_e$ was set to reach a \emph{signal-to-noise ratio} (SNR) of 30 dB w.r.t. the measured output.
+To analyze estimation under noise, the value of $\sigma_\mathrm{e}^2$ was set to reach a \emph{signal-to-noise ratio} (SNR) of 30 dB w.r.t. the measured output.
 As the importance of satisfying Condition~\ref{cond:special_PE} was demonstrated with the noiseless example, now only $\mathcal{D}_N^{(1)}$ is used.
 The results are shown in Table~\ref{tab:30dB_errors}.
-Keep in mind that the test data set does not contain any noise for a better comparison.
+Keep in mind that the test data set does not contain any noise for a better comparison, and similarly as before, only parameter initialization is varied during the Monte Carlo study, the estimation data is kept the same.
 As expected, a slight increase is visible in the test errors compared to the noiseless scenario, but similarly to before, the orthogonal parametrization and the baseline structure provided nearly identical results considering only model accuracy.
 On the other hand, the orthogonal-by-construction method resulted in nearly two magnitudes more accurate baseline parameters.
 For this scenario, the claimed zero covariance is also validated.
 After training the orthogonal-by-construction structure, $\mathrm{Cov}(\hat{\theta}^N)$ is computed using \eqref{eq:cov_approx}.
-The values of the asymptotic covariance matrix are illustrated in Fig.~\ref{fig:cov_mx} with the elements that are smaller than $10^{-6}$ in absolute value, i.e., numerically zero, shown in black.
+The values of the asymptotic covariance matrix are depicted in Fig.~\ref{fig:cov_mx} with the elements that are smaller than $10^{-6}$ in absolute value, i.e., numerically zero, shown in black.
 The first two rows and columns correspond to the baseline parameters, hence the block matrix nature of $\hat{P}^N$ is visible.
 To showcase the results of Theorem~\ref{thm:error_val}, we repeated the identification task for the noisy case with different training data lengths.
 As shown in Fig.~\ref{fig:consistency}, the baseline parameter estimation error for the orthogonal-by-construction method clearly converges to zero as $N\to\infty$.
-In contrast, the standard additive model augmentation approach does not exhibit such convergence behavior, hence highlighting the consistency of the proposed parametrization regarding the baseline parameters.
+In contrast, the standard additive model augmentation approach does not exhibit such convergence behavior, showing the consistency of the proposed parametrization regarding the baseline parameters.